-Requirements of corporate governance Evidence of meeting requirement Demonstration of annual compliance peer review and inspections.
-Peer reviews Using the IS CPD framework, Councillors can opt to undertake a 360° peer review of their performance as an elected member.
-5.2.7 Holding staff to account through regular performance reviews which take account of training or development needs.
+Requirements of corporate governance Evidence of meeting requirement Demonstration of annual compliance Holding staff to account through regular performance reviews which take account of training or development needs.
 Pentana performance management system - Corporate Management Team / Council Plan scorecard Performance information from across services is monitored by the Chief Executive and the Corporate Management Team using the Council's performance management system, Pentana.
 The system is used to monitor strategic PIs, statutory indicators and operational indicators.
 Audit, Risk and Scrutiny Board The Audit, Risk and Scrutiny Board agree an annual programme of activities which includes areas for specific investigation.
 The Audit, Risk and Scrutiny Board also has a written intimation procedure in respect of which any member of the Board may request that a particular matter by considered by the Board.
-Each of the policy boards has a scrutiny function and the local area committees also perform this role.
+Each of the policy boards has a scrutiny function.
 Improvement Service CPD framework for elected members.
 The CPD framework for Councillors was developed by the Improvement Service and all members have access to it.
 Members are encouraged to assess their own development needs and develop a personal development plan.
-Appraisal Process A People, Performance, and Talent Policy, Guidance and Competency Frameworks for all levels across the Council will replace the current frameworks of MTIPD and MDP and will be implemented in April 2018.
-PDR is a continuous
+People, Performance, and Talent Policy (Appraisal Process) A People, Performance and Talent Policy, Guidance and Competency Frameworks for all levels across the Council has replaced the former frameworks of MTIPD and MDP.
+The competency framework has been designed to align with the Council's values and behaviours.
+This enables services and individuals to identify areas for development and engage in effective workforce capability building and job ready activities to foster the organisations performance culture. governanceHolding staff to account through regularperformance reviews which take account governance Pentana performance management system - Corporate Management Team / Council Plan scorecard of training or development needs.
+Pentana performance management Team / Council Plan scorecard Audit, Risk and Scrutiny Board Improvement Service CPD framework for elected members.
+People, Performance, and Talent Policy People, Performance, and Talent Policy

-Requirements of corporate governance Evidence of meeting requirement Demonstration of annual compliance coaching and development cycle, which allows managers to identify the development needs of individuals or teams of employees.
-It also provides the opportunity for managers to give employees feedback on performance.
-The People, Performance and Talent Policy and Competency Framework will recognise good performance, support under performance at an early stage and promote the behaviours required by the Council.
-The process will involve a structured programme of 1 to 1 or team meetings and reviews throughout the year.
+Requirements of corporate governance Evidence of meeting requirement Demonstration of annual compliance The process will involve a structured programme of 1 to 1 or team meetings and reviews throughout the year.
 This will allow a manager and their employee(s) to discuss and agree performance levels expected and set out objectives to be achieved throughout the year.
 Objectives will be agreed in line with the new Council new core competency framework.
 5.2.8 Ensuring arrangements are in place to maintain the health and wellbeing of the workforce and support individuals in maintaining their own physical and mental wellbeing.
 OD Strategy - health and wellbeing Health and Safety Plans for each service The health and safety team have a review programme in place, a number of guidance documents are currently being refreshed with input from services and trade unions, where appropriate.
-In addition, a new Health, Safety and Wellbeing Strategy is in the process of being developed with an anticipated implementation date of summer 2018.
+In addition, a new Health, Safety and Wellbeing Strategy was approved in 2018.